valkey-io/valkey-doc/docs/reference/cluster-spec.md

 Commands accepting a glob-style pattern, including `KEYS`, `SCAN` and `SORT`, are optimized for patterns that imply a single slot.
 This means that if all keys that can match a pattern must belong to a specific slot, only this slot is searched for keys matching the pattern.
-The pattern slot optimization is introduced in Redis 8.0.
+The pattern slot optimization is introduced in Valkey 8.0.

 The optimization kicks in when the pattern meets the following conditions: